 Hotels near Boston's Chinatown

-Take advantage of low winter rates and choose one of these wonderful hotels near Chinatown and the Theatre District:
+If you're coming to Boston from any distance to see the Chinese New Year Parade, consider taking advantage of low winter hotel rates and spend the weekend in one of these wonderful hotels near Chinatown and the Theatre District:

 Find more Chinatown/Theatre District hotels